Data collection is step one in a process or project designed to answer questions about the real world.

 Both are possible, neither is easy.

 Importing data from the field into a Desktop GIS can be similar.
-None of the devices “talk” to one and other easily, and all have their own transfer protocol.
+None of the devices “talk” to one another easily, and all have their own transfer protocol.

 More than that, someone must be physically present, using the computer with GIS installed in order to initiate data transfer of any kind.